delbetu/tech-talks-summary/avdi-grimm/confident-ruby.md

 1-Gather Input
   * Duck typing is treat the object as a duck, assumes that if is not it will complaint
-  * The opposite of dick typing is switch statement smell
+  * The opposite of duck typing is switch statement smell
   * How can my method trust that input objects(or data) allways respond to the interface I need?

   If you find yourself doing these __over the input__: